EdenShtein/FlightSimulatorControl/README.md

 ```
 For this purpose, we wrote a code reader, an interpreter, which allows you to connect to the simulator, open a server, and run various commands that control the plane and sample its data.
-For example:

-We see a while loop that will actually take place as long as the plane’s altitude is less than 1000 meters, and the loop content is the acceleration of the plane.
+In the text above, we see a while loop that will take place as long as the plane’s altitude is less than a 1000 meters, the loop content will give orders to the plane's acceleration and elevation.
-And in this part:
+In this part:
 ```scala
 rudder = (h0 - heading)/180
 ```